 Traveling with a friend who you’ve never vacationed with before can be difficult.
 It’s hard to tell just from every day activities if you will actually be compatible travel partners.
 The best way to ensure a successful trip is to talk over your expectations and get on the same page.

-Here are a few things you should know and discuss before vacationing with a friend:
+Here are a few things you should ask and discuss before vacationing with a friend:

 - Do you snore and/or does snoring bother you?